semgrep/semgrep-vscode/README.md

 All commands can be run through the VSCode command palette

-### `Semgrep: Login`
+### `Semgrep: Sign in`

-Login to the Semgrep App (this will open a new window in your browser) to enable scanning with rules from the App.
+Sign in to Semgrep Cloud Platform (this will open a new window in your browser) to enable scanning with rules from the App.

 ### `Semgrep: Scan`